 Pay particular attention to your Cocker Spaniel’s ears.
 Cocker’s ears are long and pendulous, trailing across the ground and usually into their dinner bowl too!

 When grooming your dog’s ears, gently comb away any matting under and behind each ear, and then brush the leathers.
 That’s where most of the mats will be found.

 - Cocker Spaniels have a lot of hair at the opening of the ears and underneath.
 The hair can prevent fresh air from reaching the ear canal, creating a moist area where bacteria may proliferate.

-Using a pair of trimming scissors, carefully trim away excess hair.
+- Using a pair of trimming scissors, carefully trim away excess hair.

-Use a slicker brush to get rid of any loose hair from the leathers.
+- Use a slicker brush to get rid of any loose hair from the leathers.

-Finish off by combing to remove stubborn undercoat, starting from the bottom of the ear and working your way up.
+- Finish off by combing to remove stubborn undercoat, starting from the bottom of the ear and working your way up.

-Bathing Your Cocker Spaniel
+Bathing Your Dog

 It’s a good idea to bathe your Cocker Spaniel once every month.
 Especially if he enjoys frolicking in mud and muck while you’re both out walking in the countryside.
 Bathing also helps to remove accumulated oils from the dog’s coat that otherwise begin to smell unpleasant.

 After his bath, be sure to dry your dog completely before you start grooming him.

-Use a high-velocity dryer to dry your Cocker spaniel’s coat.
+- Use a high-velocity dryer to dry your Cocker spaniel’s coat.

-Use the dryer to blow the coat in the direction in which you want it to lay when it’s dry.
+- Use the dryer to blow the coat in the direction in which you want it to lay when it’s dry.

-Keep the dryer close to the ends of the hair so that the fur doesn’t curl.
+- Keep the dryer close to the ends of the hair so that the fur doesn’t curl.

 Avoid running the dryer back and forth across your Cocker spaniel’s body, as that will cause the coat to become matted and tangled.